Leksa1010/Integrity/README.md

 # Integrity - Simple bash script for checking data integrity

-This script allows users to record metadata of individual files or whole directories.
-Metadata will be stored inside `invisible` file in JSON format.

-Idea is to store metadata upon initialization and then check later on if any of the files has been modified.
+Integrity is a simple Bash script that helps you monitor the integrity of your files or directories over time.
+It works by generating and storing file metadata (including SHA-256 hashes) in a hidden JSON file, and later comparing current states with the stored data to detect any changes.